thibaudbrault/PokeRef/README.md

 ✅Use of React-Query to fetch data only once by using `cacheTime: Infinity` and `staleTime: Infinity`.
 The data will very rarely change so there is no use in re-fetching it every x minutes / hours.
 ✅Use of Next JS next/image to optimize images.
 Very important for this app because some pages (like the index.js or the items.js) have a lot of images and they are one of the main problems regarding my performances so optimizing them to make the loading faster is very important.
 ✅Use of dynamic import (the Next JS equivalent of lazy loading component from ES2020) to load components when they are needed by the users.
 This means that if a user never interacts with a component that is dynamically imported, it will never be loaded.
+✅Turned into a PWA with the next-pwa package.

 🛠Refactoring the code
-🛠️Use SSG to fetch data (with React-Query initialData params) and create dynamic routing
+🛠Use SSG to fetch data (with React-Query `prefetchQuery`) and create dynamic routing with `getStaticPaths` and `getStaticProps`

-🔜Implement a Service Worker.
+🔜Implement PokeAPI Service Worker.

 <h2 id="description">Description</h2>